LLNL/UMT/README.md

 ## 4. Run a test problem:

-### 4.1 See coral-runs for acceptence benchmark run scripts and output.
+### 4.1 See june-runs for acceptence benchmark run scripts and output suitable for SUMMIT from June runs on PEAK.

-### 4.2 See runs directory for smaller, generic, and older examples.